New-Horizons-SPM/scanbot/paper.md

 Here, we present Scanbot, a program that fully automates common STM data acquisition techniques, as well as tip-shaping and sample surveying.
-Scanbot relies on a dual sample holder (DSH; figure 1), where a sample of interest is mounted alongside a clean reference metal surface, which is ideal for tip preparation.
+Scanbot relies on a dual sample holder (DSH; \autoref{fig:1}), where a sample of interest is mounted alongside a clean reference metal surface, which is ideal for tip preparation.
 Scanbot is able to analyse STM images and identify when the probe requires conditioning, subsequently moving it from the sample of interest to the clean reference metal, where it will prepare a scanning probe capable of obtaining high-quality STM images.
-This is accomplished using built-in piezoceramic scanners to maneuver the STM tip while tracking its position through a camera feed; figure 1b).
+This is accomplished using built-in piezoceramic scanners to maneuver the STM tip while tracking its position through a camera feed; \autoref{fig:1}b).
 Once Scanbot determines that the probe has been conditioned adequately, it moves the tip back to the sample of interest and STM data acquisition resumes.

 ![Tracking and maneuvering the STM probe above the dual sample holder (DSH).
 **a)** Schematic of the STM tip over the dual sample holder setup.